-Memory capacity.
+Results: Memory capacity.
+In the re-test phase, we used a stricter test criterion of three consecutive trials correct and added more boxes to the search array, which allowed us to compare chimpanzees’ individual performance to simulations of different memory sizes.
+One chimpanzee (Kofi), performed significantly better than a memory size (MS) 7 simulation (with 10 boxes on the platform).
+Sandra performed better than the MS 4 simulation with 7 boxes, Lome performed better than MS 2 simulation with 5 boxes, four chimpanzees performed better than the MS 1 simulation with 4 boxes, and two individuals performed better than chance with four boxes (all p < 0.05).

 Given that Kofi’s performance surpassed all of the other chimpanzees we examined his search behaviour in more detail.
-Table S3 shows Kofi’s performance in his final trials with 8-10 boxes.
+Table S3 shows Kofi’s performance in his final trials with 8 to 10 boxes.
 His search pattern did not appear to be completely random but also not linear.
 Most notable was his tendency to finish his search with the outer boxes (that are associated with lower error rates, see GLMM S01).
 However, his search pattern was not constant to an extent that would reduce the memory load in any obvious way.
 For example, across the 8 trials with 10 boxes Kofi chose on average 5 different boxes at each point in his search sequence (range: 3 to 6).
 The search pattern (i.e., when in the sequence he visited which box) of his last two successful trials with 10 boxes did not overlap at all.

 Experiment 2